wuertele/Drupal-Deployer/README.txt

       You may copy the needed configuration lines from the default FCKeditor configuration settings (sites/all/modules/fckeditor/fckeditor/fckconfig.js),
       the lines in fckeditor.config.js will override most settings.
+      In fckeditor.config.js you may add your own toolbars with selected buttons.
       WARNING: clear browser's cache after you modify any of the javascript files.
       If you don't do this, you may notice that browser is ignoring all your changes.